 - Oil is not essential for cooking these lentil wraps if you have a good quality nonstick pan.
 However, it is helpful to add a drizzle for cooking.

-- Storage: Store the cooled wraps in an airtight container at cool room temperature for 2 days, the refrigerator for 4 days, or the freezer for 3 to 4 months.
-For freezing, stack the wraps with pieces of parchment paper in between to avoid them from sticking, and freeze together in a Ziploc or freezer-safe airtight container.
+- Storage: Store the cooled wraps in an airtight container at cool room temperature for 2 days, in the refrigerator for 4 days, or in the freezer for 3 to 4 months.
+For freezing, stack the wraps with pieces of parchment paper in between to avoid them from sticking, and freeze them together in a Ziploc or freezer-safe airtight container.

 🙋🏽♀️ Recipe FAQs